Pinafore/qb/README.md

 # QANTA

 ## Setups
-0. You'll need Python, R, Gorobi, and Vowpal Wabbit installed and accessible on the path.
+0. You'll need Python, R, Gorobi, Spark, and Vowpal Wabbit installed and accessible on the path.

 1. Either copy non_naqt.db to data/questions.db, simlink it, or copy your own questions.db file.